Nathan-Bransby-NMT/python-tutorials/beginner/introducing-f-strings.md

 ```

 This method replaces the values in `{}` with variables placed in order.
-Although `.format()` improves readability, it's important to note that paceholders and variables must match with the correct position used.
+Although `.format()` improves readability, it's important to note that placeholders and variables must match with the correct position used.

 Using the example above but swapping variables or placeholders arround would return incorrectly.